astronomer/docs/astro/cloud-ide/quickstart.md

     You can pass any value from a `return` statement into a downstream Python cell by calling the name of the upstream Python cell.

-3. Open **Pipeline** menu to see that your dependency graph has updated:
+3. Click **Pipeline** to confirm that your dependency graph was updated:

     ![New dependency graph](/img/cloud-ide/data-dependency.png)

 You can generate dependencies between any two types of cells.
-See the following topics for more information about generating different types of dependencies.

 ### Use the results of a SQL cell in a SQL cell